POMC, PCSK1, and LEPR deficiency are all rare autosomal recessive disorders that lead to hyperphagia and early-onset, severe obesity1-3

 - Delayed puberty

-Additional clinical features of LEPR may include:
+Additional clinical features may include:

 - Endocrine: Diabetes